jku/repository-playground/playground/IMPLEMENTATION-NOTES.md

   * used by repo to decide when to start a signing event
   * used by tool to bump version

-In addition to signed metadata, the following data is commited to git during the signing event (but is not part of the actual signed repository):
+In addition to signed metadata, the following data is committed to git during the signing event (but is not part of the actual signed repository):
 * invitations
   * set by signer tool